nionio6915/Euclid_Probe/README.md

 The probe can be configured to be used as Z-endstop, be manually or automatically deployed via gcode macros, and can take advantage of the firmware's probe pickup detection scheme to ensure pickup/release.
 It uses screw attached magnets for both mechanical coupling and for electrical contact.
 The Z-Probe circuit is completed when the probe is attached.

+The unique dock design securely captures the probe, providing secure and reliable docking and undocking.
+As of 8/1/2021, in the process of switch proving, the test printer has sucessivly made over 100,000 deploy and retracts without a docking failure.
+October 1, 2021: Test printer is now over 250,000 deploy and retracts without a docking failure.

 Discussion and support is available as a subgroup to the CroXY Discord- https://discord.gg/jfnVrUx2uK

 Parts kits and fully assembled probes are available for purchase at www.euclidprobe.com.
 The most current info, including printable dock and mount files are also hosted at www.euclidprobe.com.

-Screws are used to postively attach the magnets to the component PCB's.
-The unique dock design securely captures the probe, providing secure and reliable docking and undocking.
-As of 8/1/2021, in the process of switch proving, the test printer has sucessivly made over 100,000 deploy and retracts without a docking failure.
-October 1, 2021: Test printer is now over 250,000 deploy and retracts without a docking failure.

 **<a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.